The Bankrate promise

 If you max out the $2,500 quarterly limit entirely with 3 percent category spending, you’ll earn $300 each year.
 That can grow significantly if you hit the various Preferred Rewards tiers.

 The bottom line

 Whether or not to sign up for the Bank of America Customized Cash Rewards credit card comes down to how you spend your money and how many cards you’re willing to juggle.
-It generally fits better as part of a broader multi-card strategy, leaning into certain types of occasional spending rather than serving as a daily driver.
-The higher you climb on the Preferred Rewards chart, it becomes more likely that this card could serve as your everyday workhorse.
+It generally works better as part of a broader multi-card strategy, focusing on certain types of occasional spending rather than serving as a daily driver.
+The higher you climb on the Preferred Rewards chart, the more likely this card could serve as your everyday workhorse.